RolandWarburton/pwgen/README.md

 I really like passwords in the format of `^(\S+-){2,}\d+$`.

-There are some tools that exist that meet this requirement, in particular [pgen](https://github.com/ctsrc/Pgen).
+There are some nice tools that exist to meet this requirement already, in particular [pgen](https://github.com/ctsrc/Pgen).

 I wrote this one mainly as a programming exercise.